Gabe Plotkin

-Gabe Plotkin (born 1978) is an American businessman, the founder and chief investment officer of former Melvin Capital Management and Tallwoods Capital LLC.
+Gabe Plotkin (born 1978) is an American businessman who is the founder and chief investment officer of the former Melvin Capital Management and Tallwoods Capital LLC.
 He is also a majority owner and co-chairman of the Charlotte Hornets of the NBA.

-Biography

 Early life and education

 Gabe Plotkin was born and raised in a modest Jewish family in Portland, Maine.
 He graduated magna cum laude from Northwestern University with a bachelor's degree in economics.

-Early career
+Business career

 After graduating, he worked for Henry Crown and Company before joining North Sound Capital as a consumer stocks analyst.
 In 2006, he joined S.A.C.
 Capital Advisors, a hedge fund founded by Steve Cohen, where he was one of its top traders.
 He managed one of the firm's largest portfolios, valued at over $1 billion.

 Melvin Capital Management

 In 2014, with a $200 million investment from Cohen, Plotkin founded Melvin Capital Management, a New York-based hedge fund which he named after his grandfather.
 It had $3.5 billion under management by 2017.
 In 2017, with $300 million in earnings, he was one of the highest-earning hedge fund managers.
 This increased to over $850 million in 2020, placing him in the top 15 highest-earning hedge fund managers.
 However, his compensation decreased in 2021, due to the impact of the GameStop short squeeze on the fund.
-Despite receiving $2 billion from Kenneth C. Griffin and $750 million from Steve Cohen, on May 18, 2021, Bloomberg announced Melvin CapitalGabe Plotkin would be shutting down his firm.
+Despite receiving $2 billion from Kenneth C. Griffin and $750 million from Steve Cohen, on May 18, 2021, Bloomberg announced Gabe Plotkin would be shutting down his firm.